What You Should Consider If You Have An AC That Uses R-22 Refrigerant

 People take their central air conditioning systems for granted until they need to get them fixed.
 This aspect is especially true when an HVAC system breaks down during summer.
 If your cooling system is 15 years or older, then you’re probably torn between getting it repaired or replaced.
-One factor that weighs heavily on this decision is that R-22, a common refrigerant in older AC systems, is being phased out in America.
+One factor that weighs heavily on this decision is that R-22, a common refrigerant in older AC systems, was phased out in America.
 Old systems that use R-22 will need to be replaced by newer models.
 There are several reasons why.

 When Will R-22 Be Banned In America?